-Recommendation: Successful completion Algebra or recommendation of math teacher.
+Recommendation: Successful completion of Algebra I or recommendation of math teacher.
 This course is the study of plane, solid and coordinate geometry.
 Algebra and discrete mathematics are integrated throughout.
 A study of inductive and deductive reasoning, logic, the nature of proofs, congruent and similar polygons, transformations, area and volume are covered.